facebookresearch/InferSent/README.md

 *InferSent* is a *sentence embeddings* method that provides semantic representations for English sentences.
 It is trained on natural language inference data and generalizes well to many different tasks.

-We provide our pre-trained English sentence encoder [our paper](https://arxiv.org/abs/1705.02364) and our [SentEval](https://github.com/facebookresearch/SentEval) evaluation toolkit.
+We provide our pre-trained English sentence encoder from [our paper](https://arxiv.org/abs/1705.02364) and our [SentEval](https://github.com/facebookresearch/SentEval) evaluation toolkit.

 **Recent changes**: Removed train_nli.py and only kept pretrained models for simplicity.
 Reason is I do not have time anymore to maintain the repo beyond simple scripts to get sentence embeddings.